dkazakov8/reactive-route/vitepress/guide/core-concepts.md

 There are two functions to create it from string: `router.createRoutePayload` and `router.hydrateFromURL` (an alias for creating a payload and redirecting).
-They will automatically find a relevant route config and validate all the params and query values, like
+They will automatically find a relevant route config and validate all the params and query values:

 ```tsx
 console.log(router.createRoutePayload(`/user/9999?phone=123456`))